What Does Preference Learning Recover from Pairwise Comparison Data?: Discussion

 \section{Discussion}

 We provide a framework for understanding preference learning from pairwise comparisons through a data-centric lens.
-The key object is CPRD, which captures the preference information encoded in the triplet data distribution.
-We establish precise conditions under which CPRD is representable by a BT model and analyze the learning efficiency of the BT objective.
+The key object is the CPRD, which captures the preference information encoded in the triplet data distribution.
+We establish precise conditions under which the CPRD is representable by a BT model and analyze the learning efficiency of the BT objective.
 Our theoretical and empirical results identify margin and connectivity as the governing factors of learning efficiency.

+These results suggest two diagnostics for preference data.
+First, among data collection strategies that are otherwise reasonable for the target task, one should prefer triplet distributions with better connectivity relative to the intended evaluation distribution, since such distributions provide better coverage of the pairwise variations that matter at test time.
+Second, our characterization of BT representability gives a concrete way to reason about model misspecification.
+In particular, BT is appropriate when the chosen and rejected responses satisfy the positive--negative conditional-independence structure.
+Strong violations of this structure, for example when a positive response is produced by editing a negative response, suggest that the BT model may be misspecified for the resulting preference data.
+Thus, our framework does not only describe when BT learning is statistically efficient, but also provides a diagnostic lens for deciding when BT is a reasonable modeling assumption.

-Our framework provides a foundation for understanding how data distribution impacts preference learning, but several practical challenges remain.
-First, since the target score function is implicit, it is unclear how to evaluate or increase the margin in practice.
-Second, although connectivity is computable from data, actionable strategies for improving it remain an open question.
-Third, our analysis assumes the target score function is known when designing the distribution, but in practice it is exactly what we want to learn.
+Several practical challenges remain.
+Since the target score function is implicit, it is unclear how to evaluate or increase the margin directly in practice.
+Although connectivity is computable from data, developing actionable strategies for improving it remains an open question.
+Similarly, while our characterization reduces BT misspecification to a positive--negative conditional-independence question, testing this condition in high-dimensional preference data may be difficult; in simpler parametric or nonparametric settings, one could apply standard conditional-independence tests, such as Fisher's $z$-test or kernel-based tests.
+Finally, our analysis assumes that the target score function is known when designing the distribution, whereas in practice it is exactly what we want to learn.
 One possible relaxation is to allow distribution changes that also shift the target, provided the new target remains desirable.
 Developing practical data curation strategies that yield distributions which are both easy to learn from and induce good target score functions is a promising direction for future work.